lllDavid/marketplace/README.md

 - **Note**: This is not an actual exchange and does not involve real transactions.
 It is intended as a development prototype for educational and demonstration purposes.

 ## Features
-- Cryptocurrency buying and selling functionality (Mock Implementation)
+- Cryptocurrency buying and selling functionality (mock implementation)
-- Dashboard showing Market Data (Mock Implementation)
+- Dashboard showing Market Data (mock implementation)
 - Wallet showing coins and values
 - Store coins and coin data in a database
 - Store users and user data in a database
 - Flask-based REST APIs
 - Integration with MariaDB for data storage
-- Using OAuth2 to login with Google Account
+- Using OAuth2 to log in with a Google Account
 - Secure password hashing (Argon2id)
 - Secure authentication (2FA via Authenticator App not yet implemented)